JakeyPedz/wdi-project-1/README.md

 #### What it was built in

-• HTML 5, CSS and jQuery were used to create this game.
+1. HTML 5, CSS and jQuery were used to create this game.
-• Soundmanager was used to load the sounds.
+2. Soundmanager was used to load the sounds.
-• Gifs were created independently from youtube.
+3. Gifs were created independently from youtube.

 #### What the game rules are

-• Simply splat more rats than your opponent
+1. Simply splat more rats than your opponent
-• To the victor…the spoils
+2. To the victor…the spoils
-o … or in this case a jubilant gif.
+3. … or in this case a jubilant gif.

 #### Why did you build the game?

 I built this game for a number of different reasons:

-• There is a market for it
+1. There is a market for it
-o People generally do not like rats
+2. People generally do not like rats
-• Enhances reaction speed
+3. Enhances reaction speed
-• Reduces Stress
+4. Reduces Stress
-• Bring fun to bored people sitting behind desks!
+5. Bring fun to bored people sitting behind desks!

 #### Problems and Challenges